Prof. Simon HANDS BA(Cantab) PhD(Edin) FLSW

 where I held a PPARC Senior Research Fellowship for the period 2003-05.

-Since November 2011 I have been Director of Research in the
+Since March 2014 I have been Deputy Head of the

 I lecture two courses,